Zippy Edibles

 Who has the most advanced HMMA facility in India?+

-Zippy Edibles operates one of India's most advanced HMMA facilities at Rudrapur, Uttarakhand, with a Coperion ZSK 54 twin-screw extruder from Germany.
+Zippy Edibles operates one of India's most advanced HMMA facilities at Rudrapur, Uttarakhand, with a Coperion twin-screw extruder from Germany.
 The facility includes proprietary downstream forming (designed and built in-house), vacuum marination, coating line, continuous fryer, spiral and blast freezers, and retort/canning capability.
 10 MT/day HMMA capacity and 15 MT/day frozen RTC capacity.

 Ready to Get Started?